usnistgov/alignn/README.md

 ---------

 #### Dataset
-Users can keep their structure files in `POSCAR`, `.cif`, or `.xyz` files in a directory.
+Users can keep their structure files in `POSCAR`, `.cif`, `.xyz` or `.pdb` files in a directory.
 In the examples below we will use POSCAR format files.
 In the same directory, there should be an `id_prop.csv` file.

 In this directory, `id_prop.csv`, the filenames, and correponding target values are kept in `comma separated values (csv) format`.